Membership Guide

 Does electricity that's stored in the Base battery flow back to the grid?

-The reason we were able to offer the battery at such low up front cost is that we use it to perform grid balancing operations.
-This pays back the $15,000+ upfront investment that Base makes in the hardware, while you still get the benefit of outage protection.
+The reason we were able to offer the battery at such a low cost is that we use it to perform grid balancing operations.
+This pays back the $15,000 - 30,000+ upfront investment that Base makes in the hardware, while you get the benefit of outage protection.

 Is there a minimum state of charge guarantee?

 Base will make every effort to maintain a minimum state of charge of 20%.
-We'll also make attempts to charge your battery in anticipation of predictable, long-duration outage events.
-We are unable to write these commitments into the agreement because unlikely technical faults in the battery could cause the state of charge to dip below 20% or fail to charge in anticipation of an outage.
-Most other batteries/generators will have similar "no-guarantee" terms.
+We'll also make attempts to charge your battery in anticipation of possible long-duration outage events.

 What happens if something goes wrong during installation or over the useful life of the battery?